 (3) The duration of this Data Processing Agreement corresponds to the duration of the Service Agreement.

-- Transaction data/ payment data – which also might include personal data for the billing purposes if no company-email can be provided for invoices
+Transaction data/ payment data – which also might include personal data for the billing purposes if no company-email can be provided for invoices

 (5) The categories of data subjects comprise of: